leewtai/leewtai.github.io/courses/applied_methods/homeworks/proj1.md

   - You are expected to collect data at least once (one session should produce multiple samples).
 Please spend between 1-2 hours at most for this session.
 You should make sure you collect data from a place that will encounter people.
   - Beyond the variable of interest, "mask or not?", you should also collect other pieces of information to help you validate your sample quality.
   - Your measurement procedure should be non-intrusive, i.e. you should not interact with people to obtain your data.
-  - Metadata like day and duration of sampling.
+  - Metadata like day, location, and duration of sampling.
 - A selfie of you at the location of sampling :)
   <img src="selfie_demo.png" alt="selfie at University of Montana" width='600'>